 In addition to learning about the cost of living in a new city, you’ll also want to know what to expect from the weather in your new home.
 Thankfully, the San Diego area is famous for its gorgeous weather.

 According to Weather Spark, the temperatures in the city typically range from 50 to 77 degrees Fahrenheit.
 In fact, it’ll be rare for you to see the thermometer go below 44 degrees or above 84 degrees.

 During the summer, you can expect warm, dry, and clear conditions.
 Once the winter months hit, you’ll experience cool and partly cloudy conditions.
-For this reason, most tourists tend to visit the city between the months of June and October to enjoy the beaches and warm-weather activities.
+For this reason, most tourists tend to visit the city between the months of June and October to enjoy the pristine beaches and warm-weather activities.